 - Vascular cognitive impairment, caused by small vessel disease, stroke and other conditions that reduce blood flow to the brain, depriving brain cells of vital oxygen and nutrients.
 High blood pressure, diabetes, smoking and high cholesterol are risk factors for vascular cognitive impairment.

 - Alzheimer’s disease, in which abnormal structures called plaques and tangles damage and kill brain cells.

 - HIV-associated cognitive disorder (sometimes called HIV-associated neurocognitive disorder or HAND).
-This occurs when HIV itself (or the response of the immune system to HIV) directly affect the brain and cause cognitive disorders.
+This occurs when HIV itself or the inflammation it causes directly affect the brain and causes cognitive disorders.
 This form of cognitive impairment is more common in people who had a low CD4 count before they began HIV treatment.

-What’s more, rather than having a single cause, cognitive impairment often seems to result from a combination of factors.
+What’s more, rather than having a single cause, cognitive impairment is often the result of a combination of factors.
 For example, one person’s heavy drinking, blocked arteries and history of having a low CD4 count may all contribute to their cognitive problems.

 Many of the risk factors for cognitive impairment can be treated or changed.
 By dealing with them, it may be possible to lower your risk of having problems or prevent problems from getting worse.